danielsarkwa/church-dashboardapp-back-end/README.md

         - Entity
             * entity list (sermons, podcasts, articles, messages, comments, announcements, events)
             * entity details(sermon, podcast, article, message, comment, announcement, event)

+        - TO-DO::Today - 17th March, 2020
+            * implement the second layer of request handling
+                - add data integrity on primary key
+                - add other built data -- inner list for folder and others
+            * implement the thrid layer of request handling
+                - add validation of user input to the dto classes
+                - implement status code and error handling
+            * implement using the presenter class to send data to client
+                - process data before sending it to client (just to make it clean) ---

 ## TODO -3 (Documentation)
     - Creata a personal documentation for future projects